TotallyInformation/TotallyInformation.github.io/_nr_qa/index.md

 ---
+title: 'Node-RED Questions and Answers'
+description: 'Node-RED is a flow-based (visual) programming tool.
+These pages have some information that may be currently missing from the documentation.'
+comments: false
 ---
-# Node-RED Questions and Answers

-Node-RED is a flow-based (visual) programming tool.
-These pages have some information that may be currently missing from the documentation.
+{% include header.html %}

 <ul>
 {% for item in site.nr_qa %}